 In 2010 Ms. Ewald was appointed principal of the Bäckerfachschule Stuttgart.

 For years she has been involved on various committees of the bakery trade on a voluntary basis.
 She is Chairperson of the Vereinigung der Backbranche (VDB, Bakery Trade Association), and member of the Vocational Training Committee.

 For some years now Ms. Ewald has been in intensive contact with the Emma-Hellensteiner School in Brixen / South Tyrol.
 Training courses also take place there each year for sales assistants.

 2004 - today: BÄKO-ZENTRALE NORD eG/BÄKO-ZENTRALE eG, Authorised representative, Division manager Machinery & Devices

 1998 - 2004: Tengelmann Group, last Distribution at kd kaisers`s drugstore GmbH

 Ms. Ulrike Sailer-Keil, Dipl.
 Betriebswirt (BA) (Graduate in Business Management), sales manager and partner of the bakery/cake shop Sailer GmbH, married, 2 children.

-2001 - Two-year training for specialised shop assistant in bakery trade and graduation with distinction.
+2001 - Two-year training as a specialised shop assistant in the bakery trade and graduation with distinction.

 2001 - Two-year voluntary work as the First Pretzel Queen of the State Association of Guilds of the Württemberg Bakers